 - This unit consists of catch plates which are inside a coarse separating compartment and an oil collecting chamber.

 - Here the oil having a density which is lower than that of the water, which makes the former rise into the oil collecting compartment and the rest of the non-flowing oil mixture settle down into fine settling compartment after passing between the catch plates.

-- Heater may be incorporated in this unit for smooth flow and separation of oil and water.
+- The heater may be incorporated in this unit for smooth flow and separation of oil and water.

-- First stage helps in removing some physical impurities to achieve fine filtration in the later stage.
+- The first stage helps in removing some physical impurities to achieve fine filtration in the later stage.

 The Filter unit